Frequently Asked Questions

 echo "SPDX-License-Identifier: MIT" >> file.txt

-This is how the section that causes these errors can be ignored:
+This is how the section can be ignored:

 # SPDX-FileCopyrightText: 2021 Jane Doe